|Restoration Council of Shan State/Shan State Army (RCSS/SSA)||

 Active Regions: Eastern Shan State – Mong Ton, Mong Hsat

-The Restoration Council of Shan State (RCSS) signed the ceasefire agreement at the state and union levels in December 2011 and January 2012, and the Nationwide Ceasefire Agreement (NCA) was signed between RCSS/SSA and U Thein Sein administration on October 15th, 2015.
-The group has participated in the peace process under the NCA along with other ethnic armed groups that signed the NCA.
+The Restoration Council of Shan State/Shan State Army (RCSS/SSA) signed the ceasefire agreement at the state and union levels in December 2011 and January 2012, and it signed the Nationwide Ceasefire Agreement (NCA) with the U Thein Sein administration on October 15th, 2015.
+The group participated in the peace process along with other ethnic armed groups that signed the NCA.

-Nevertheless, clashes between the armed group and the Tatmadaw (military) occurred in Mong Kung, Kyethi, Mongnawng, Mongton, Mong Hsat, Kyaukme, and Namhkan townships.
-The clashes were particularly violent in Kyaukme Township.
-Amid the stalemate and obstacles in the peace process, the RCSS clashed with the Tatmadaw, as well as other ethnic armed groups such as the Shan State Progress Party/Shan State Army (SSPP/SSA), the Ta’ang National Liberation Army (TNLA), and the Pa-Oh National Liberation Organization (PNLO), due to their adjoining areas of activity.
+Clashes between the armed group and the Tatmadaw (military) have occurred in Mong Kung, Kyethi, Mongnawng, Mongton, Mong Hsat, Kyaukme, and Namhkan townships.
+The clashes in Kyaukme Township were particularly violent.
+With a stalemate and obstacles to the peace process, the RCSS clashed with the Tatmadaw, the Shan State Progress Party/Shan State Army (SSPP/SSA), the Ta’ang National Liberation Army (TNLA), and the Pa-Oh National Liberation Organisation (PNLO).

-The head of RCSS, General Yawd Serk, was unable to attend the 4th anniversary of the signing of the NCA due to restrictions imposed by the commander of the Tatmadaw’s Eastern Central Command, but there were informal meetings between Tatmadaw and the RCSS representatives.
-Strangely, fighting between the two sides resumed on March 25th after they met in Nay Pyi Taw on March 15th, 2020.
+The RCSS General Yawd Serk was unable to attend the 4th anniversary of the signing of the NCA due to restrictions imposed on him by the commander of the Tatmadaw’s Eastern Central Command.
+But there were informal meetings between the Tatmadaw and the RCSS representatives.
+Fighting between the two sides resumed on March 25th after a meeting in Nay Pyi Taw on March 15th, 2020.

 Ceasefire & Peace Process